MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 ## Before you begin

-- Provision your Office 365 with either your existing active directory or one of the other options for adding accounts to Office 365.
-See See [Office 365 integration with on-premises environments](https://go.microsoft.com/fwlink/?LinkID=616610&amp;clcid=0x409) and [Add users to Office 365 for business](https://go.microsoft.com/fwlink/?LinkID=616611&amp;clcid=0x409) for more information.
+- Provision your Microsoft 365 with either your existing active directory or one of the other options for adding accounts to Microsoft 365.
+See [Microsoft 365 integration with on-premises environments](https://go.microsoft.com/fwlink/?LinkID=616610&amp;clcid=0x409) and [Add users to Microsoft 365 Apps for business](https://go.microsoft.com/fwlink/?LinkID=616611&amp;clcid=0x409) for more information.

 - Install the SharePoint Online Management Shell and set up your working directory.